alem-platform/bootcamp-go/story12/get_btree_max/README.md

 # get_btree_max

 Implement the `GetMax()` method for the `BTree` structure to find and return the maximum value stored in the binary search tree.
-Since the maximum value in a BST is found at the rightmost node, this method will traverse the right subtree until it finds the last node.

 **Function definition:**